 (2) The ACE algorithm subtracts the actual frequency in Hz from the scheduled system frequency (normally 60 Hz), and multiplies the result by the frequency bias constant of MW/0.1 Hz.
 The ACE algorithm then takes that product and subtracts a configurable portion of the sum of the difference between the Updated Desired Base Point and Real-Time net MW output as appropriate.
 LFC shall ensure that the total reduction will not exceed the system-wide regulation requirement.
 This calculation produces an ACE value, which is a MW-equivalent correction needed to control the actual system frequency to the scheduled system frequency value.

 (3) The LFC module receives inputs from Real-Time telemetry that includes Resource output and actual system frequency.
-The LFC uses actual Resource information calculated from SCADA to determine available Resource capacity providing Regulation and RRS services.
+The LFC uses actual Resource information calculated from SCADA to determine available Resource capacity providing Regulation, ECRS and RRS services.

-(4) Based on the ACE MW correction, the LFC issues a set of control signals every four seconds to each QSE providing Regulation and, if required, each QSE providing RRS.
+(4) Based on the ACE MW correction, the LFC issues a set of control signals every four seconds to each QSE providing Regulation and, if required, each QSE providing RRS or ECRS.
 Control must be proportional to the QSE’s share of each of the services that it is providing, respecting the QSE’s Resources’ capability to provide regulation control.
 Control signals are provided to the QSE using the ICCP data link.
 QSEs shall receive an Updated Desired Base Point updated every four seconds by LFC.
 ERCOT will provide an Operations Notice of any methodology change to the determination of the Updated Desired Base Point within 60 minutes of the change.

 (5) Each QSE shall allocate its Regulation energy deployment among its Resources to meet a deployment signal, and shall provide ERCOT with the participation factor of each Resource via telemetry in accordance with Section 6.5.7.6.2.1, Deployment of Regulation Service, and Section 6.4.9.1, Evaluation and Maintenance of Ancillary Service Capacity Sufficiency.
 A QSE may allocate Regulation Service Ancillary Service Resource Responsibility to any Resource telemetering a Resource Status of ONOPTOUT.
 Each QSE’s allocation of Regulation Service to its Resources must be consistent with the telemetry provided under Section 6.5.5.2, Operational Data Requirements.
 Each QSE’s allocation of its Regulation energy deployment among its Resources to meet a deployment signal must ensure the participation factors of all its Generation Resources in comparison to all its Controllable Load Resources remains constant.

-(6) If all Reg-Up capacity has been deployed, ERCOT shall use the LFC system to deploy Responsive Reserve on Generation Resources and Controllable Load Resources.
-Such Responsive Reserve deployments by ERCOT must be deployed as specified in Section 6.5.7.6.2.2, Deployment of Responsive Reserve Service.
+(6) If all Reg-Up capacity has been deployed, ERCOT shall use the LFC system to deploy ECRS on Generation Resources and Controllable Load Resources.
+Such ECRS deployments by ERCOT must be deployed as specified in 6.5.7.6.2.3, Deployment and Recall of ERCOT Contingency Reserve Service.

 (7) ERCOT shall settle energy that results from LFC deployment at the Settlement Point Price for the point of injection.
-When a QSE deploys Responsive Reserve Service, the QSE shall deploy units consistent with the performance criteria for RRS service in Sections 8.1.1.3.2, Responsive Reserve Service Capacity Monitoring Criteria, and 8.1.1.4.2, Responsive Reserve Service Energy Deployment Criteria.
+When a QSE deploys Responsive Reserve Service or ECRS, the QSE shall deploy units consistent with the performance criteria for RRS service in Sections 8.1.1.3.2, ERCOT Contingency Reserve Service Capacity Monitoring Criteria, Sections 8.1.1.3.4, Responsive Reserve Service Capacity Monitoring Criteria, 8.1.1.4.2, ERCOT Contingency Reserve Service Energy Deployment Criteria, and 8.1.1.4.4, Responsive Reserve Service Energy Deployment Criteria.

 (8) The inputs for LFC include: